HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloud-BigQuery-VPC.txt

     gcloud init

-  - Run the Google Cloud application authentication This should spawn a web browser (or create a web link you can use) to login as a specific user After completing the above, go back to your command terminal and it should report a message that it created a JSON key file in a local directory (recommend you rename it to something that includes your user name, and store it in a place you will remember).
+  - Run the Google Cloud application authentication

     gcloud auth application-default login

+    This should spawn a web browser (or create a web link you can use) to login as a specific user After completing the above, go back to your command terminal and it should report a message that it created a JSON key file in a local directory E.g., "Credentials saved to file: [C:\Users\jonc1\AppData\Roaming\gcloud\application_default_credentials.json]"
+    (recommend you rename it to something that includes your user name, and store it in a place you will remember).

   - Install Python-Google Cloud connection libraries with the PIP installer